 This means the okra you choose was too mature.
 Look for young tender pieces that are about 3 inches in length.

 This recipe takes less than an hour to prepare, but it’s best to let the okra marinate in the brine in the refrigerator overnight before enjoying it.
+If you plan on canning the okra I recommend waiting 2 to 3 weeks before opening a jar for the absolute best flavor.

 This may seem like a funny question, but if your dog is like mine she is constantly picking up scraps from the kitchen floor.
 Rover.com says okra is safe for dogs to consume and contains vitamins and minerals that support their immune system, metabolism, nerves, muscles, and bones.
 Pickling okra is different though and should not be shared with your furry friends.